MJanasch/ThermoCup/README.md

 ##### Scripts

-'ThermoCup_II_EnumerateEFMs.m' - script to enumerate EFMs (Elementary flux modes) and perform MDF analysis, but no variability analysis
+`ThermoCup_II_EnumerateEFMs.m` - script to enumerate EFMs (Elementary flux modes) and perform MDF analysis, but no variability analysis |
-The substrate needs to be defined ("Frc" or "For"), as is described in the script.
+The substrate needs to be defined ("Frc" or "For"), as is described in the script. |
 Requires Support scripts:

-'Support/ThermoCup_ReadExcel.m'
+`Support/ThermoCup_ReadExcel.m`
-'Support/ThermoCup_MDF.m'
+`Support/ThermoCup_MDF.m`
-'Support/ThermoCup_SolveLP_MDF.m'
+`Support/ThermoCup_SolveLP_MDF.m`
-'Support/ThermoCup_CalculateTransportEnergy.m'
+`Support/ThermoCup_CalculateTransportEnergy.m`
-'Support/ThermoCup_FindIndex.m'
+`Support/ThermoCup_FindIndex.m`

 ##### Input data:
-'Model/Cupriavidus_Core_XIV_PHB.xlsx' - excel file containing the model structure
+`Model/Cupriavidus_Core_XIV_PHB.xlsx` - excel file containing the model structure

 ##### Output:

-Yield values for EFMs leading to either PHB and/or biomass production from the corresponding substrate, as well as the corresponding MDF values.
+Yield values for EFMs leading to either PHB and/or biomass production from the corresponding substrate, as well as the corresponding MDF values. |
-The values for each substrate were saved as 'Data/ThermoCup_InputDataforScores_Frc.mat' and 'ThermoCup_InputDataforScores_For.mat', to be used for "2.
+The values for each substrate were saved as `Data/ThermoCup_InputDataforScores_Frc.mat` and `ThermoCup_InputDataforScores_For.mat`, to be used for "2.
 Reaction Usage" and "3.
 Yield and MDF Scores"

-Recommended:
+Recommended: |
-Save all enumerated EFMs for both substrates ("mnet_Frc", "mnet_For"), in one file containing all enumerated EFMs 'ThermoCup_II_All_Enumerated_EFMs.mat' into the Data subfolder, to skip the EFMTool enumeration in future applications.
+Save all enumerated EFMs for both substrates ("mnet_Frc", "mnet_For"), in one file containing all enumerated EFMs `ThermoCup_II_All_Enumerated_EFMs.mat` into the Data subfolder, to skip the EFMTool enumeration in future applications.

 ---

 ### 2. Reaction Usage

 ##### Scripts:
-'ThermoCup_II_GetReactionUsage.m' - script to analyze reaction usage, needs to be run independently for each strain and substrate.
+`ThermoCup_II_GetReactionUsage.m` - script to analyze reaction usage, needs to be run independently for each strain and substrate.
 Splits reversible reactions and calculates number of EFMs that use a particular reaction, as a fraction of all EFMs analyzed.
 Data is used for Supplementary figure S2)

 ##### Input data:
-'Data/ThermoCup_II_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for both substrates ("mnet_Frc", "mnet_For"), created in Step 1.
+`Data/ThermoCup_II_All_Enumerated_EFMs.mat` - File containing all enumerated EFMs, for both substrates ("mnet_Frc", "mnet_For"), created in Step 1.

-EFM_Count data as part of 'Data/ThermoCup_InputDataforScores_Frc.mat' and 'ThermoCup_InputDataforScores_For.mat' for both substrates, respectively.
+EFM_Count data as part of `Data/ThermoCup_InputDataforScores_Frc.mat` and `ThermoCup_InputDataforScores_For.mat` for both substrates, respectively.

 ##### Output: